 Cruise lines offer a variety of options when it comes to the Western Mediterranean: There are voyages that are less than seven nights, one-week trips, and those that are longer (anywhere from 10 days to 14 to 18 or more).

 Cruises from Barcelona and cruises from Rome (from Civitavecchia port) are the most popular among Australians and these two ports are the major embarkation/disembarkation cities for most cruise lines.
 That said Costa and MSC also offer cruises from Genoa, cruises from Naples and cruises from Savona in Italy, while other western Mediterranean embarkation options include cruises from Marseille, France and cruises from Lisbon, Portugal.
 Ports of call can range from Toulon, St. Tropez, and Nice, France to Monaco, Monte Carlo to Italy’s Portofino, Livorno (for Florence), Elba, and Portoferraio.
 It’s also not uncommon for visits to Corsica and Sardinia to be included in a Western Mediterranean itinerary.

-There are some compelling ports to visit on Mediterranean cruises, including…
+There are some compelling ports to visit on Mediterranean cruises in Europe, including…

 Barcelona, Spain: Lovers of beautiful architecture and foodies fall in love with Barcelona within a few moments of arrival.
 Many Western Med cruises either start or end in Barcelona and there is a lot to see and do here.
 Las Ramblas is opposite the cruise terminals and is the center of old Barcelona with an array of boutiques, restaurants, and food markets.
 The Basilica de la Sagrada Familia is a church designed by architect Antoni Gaudi that everyone visits partly because it’s been in the works since 1883 and isn’t even finished yet!
 Spend the rest of your time visiting various neighborhoods—there’s a good hop-on, hop-off tourist bus—like the Gothic Quarter.
 View all cruises from Barcelona